 Anthrosource offers access to more than 100 years of anthropological knowledge.
 It serves the research, teaching and practicing needs of anthropologists.
 An online service of the American Anthropological Association (AAA), Anthrosource provides current content from AAA's diverse portfolio of 32 anthropological publications which includes journals, books, monographs, bulletins and newsletters.

 An integrated research experience that brings together Gale's premier literary databases in a new digital environment that allows researchers, faculty and students to search across these resources to discover and analyze content in entirely new ways.
-Includes access to online volumes of Dictionary of Literary Biography, Literature Criticism Online, and Something About the Author.
+Includes access to online volumes of Dictionary of Literary Biography, Gale Literature Criticism, Something About the Author, and Gale eBooks.

 Premier reference in the field of aquatic resources.
 Monitors over 5,000 serial publications, books, reports, conference proceedings, translations and limited distribution of literature in the aquatic sciences.
 Using this link, researchers can search 6 databases at once or choose one to search individually.
 Click "more" to see list of included databases.